Calcium hydroxide

 Calcium hydroxide (traditionally called slaked lime) is an inorganic compound with the chemical formula Ca(OH)_{2}.
 It is a colorless crystal or white powder and is produced when quicklime (calcium oxide) is mixed with water.
 Annually, approximately 125 million tons of calcium hydroxide are produced worldwide.

-Calcium hydroxide has many names including hydrated lime, caustic lime, builders' lime, slaked lime, cal, and pickling lime.
+Calcium hydroxide has many names, including hydrated lime, caustic lime, builders' lime, slaked lime, cal, and pickling lime.
 Calcium hydroxide is used in many applications, including food preparation, where it has been identified as E number E526.
-Limewater, also called milk of lime, is the common name for a saturated solution of calcium hydroxide.
+Limewater and milk of lime are common names for a saturated solution of calcium hydroxide.

 Solubility

 Calcium hydroxide is moderately soluble in water, as seen for many dihydroxides.
 Its solubility increases from 0.66 g/L at 100 °C to 1.89 g/L at 0 °C. Its solubility product K_{sp} of 5.02×10^−6 at 25 °C, its dissociation in water is large enough that its solutions are basic according to the following dissolution reaction: